Neandertal [2023]

 Assistant director Aurélien Hamard-Padis Jade Maignan

-Performed by David Geselson Adeline Guillot Marina Keltchewsky Laure Mathis Elios Noël Dirk Roofthooft live drawing on sand Marine Dillard cello Jérémie Arcache
+Performed by David Geselson Adeline Guillot Peter De Graef, Jan Hammenecker in rotation Marina Keltchewsky Sarah Le Picard, Laure Mathis in rotation Elios Noël live drawing on sand Marine Dillard cello Jérémie Arcache, Valentin Mussou in rotation

 Stage design